 The number of input counts is multiplied by the scale multiplier and the scale factor to obtain the desired process value.
 A scale multiplier of 1 will result in only the scale factor affecting the display.
 (Details on scaling calculations are explained at the end of this section.)

-COUNTER A COUNT LOAD VALUE
+COUNTER A COUNT LOAD VALUE RENFTQ -99999 to 999999

 When reset to count load action is selected, Counter A will reset to this value.

 COUNTER A RESET POWER-UP